What is cryotherapy?

 CryoProbe instrument is delivered with multiple interchangeable applicators that will precise freezing of the lesion only.
 Various applicators will respond to the different sizes of lesions you will be confronted with.
 Treatment of the healthy tissue can easily be avoided which makes it a stress free procedure.
 When necessary patients will accept longer and deeper treatment which will promote more effective treatment and reduce time consuming repeat visits.

 How many lesions can I treat with one cartridge?

-2 cartridge sizes are available: 8g with 100 seconds and 16g with 200 seconds of constant flow time.
-You can treat up to 12 lesions with 8g and treat up to 15 lesions with 16g.
+3 cartridge sizes are available: 8g with 100 seconds, 16g with 200 seconds and 23g with 300 seconds of constant flow time.
+You can treat up to 3 treatments with 8g, treat up to 6 treatments with 16g and treat up to 12 treatments with 23g.

 How to clean and disinfect your CryoProbe?

 CryoProbe instruments cannot be immersed in disinfecting liquids as the inner switches may suffer from this procedure.
 No rising.

 1. Soak a wipe with a noncorrosive disinfecting solution.